GSA/cto-website/README.md

-# Tech at GSA website
+# Tech projects at GSA website

 This is the website for the GSA Office of the Chief Technology Officer.